The KBK concept is a well-rounded package

 Demag: What impressions have the employees conveyed to you so far?

 Christian Schwab: So far I have not heard any negative comments!
-I take this as a good sign and emphasise that we are completely satisfied with the new monorail circuit.
+I take this as a good sign and emphasize that we are completely satisfied with the new monorail circuit.

 The integrated power supply line ensures safe and space-saving energy transfer.
 Any possible collision is avoided thanks to the cable-free design.
 The customer’s employees can move the transport furnaces along the entire length of the monorail circuit and concentrate fully on working with the molten zinc.
 The KBK crane construction kit enables the customer to achieve the required track layout and it can be extended as required.
 In addition to straight and curved sections in various lengths, track switches and turntables can be used as expansion options, as can electric trolleys or subsequent partial or full automation.
 The smooth running characteristics of Demag components enable fast and safe handling and, at the same time, exact, effortless positioning of loads.
 In this way, the light crane system ensures effective work processes and can increase productivity.